Francis Morphet Twisleton: First World War

 After the Legion's offer of the services of two squadrons of horsemen was rejected by the New Zealand government following the outbreak of the First World War, Twisleton enlisted in the New Zealand Expeditionary Force.
 He was assigned to the Otago Mounted Rifles Regiment, with which he landed at Gallipoli nearly a month after the Landing at Anzac Cove on 25 April 1915.
-A lieutenant, he continued his letter writing habits of the Boer War, regularly describing life in the trenches in correspondence home.
+As a lieutenant, he continued his letter–writing habits of the Boer War, regularly describing life in the trenches in correspondence home.
 As with his previous writing, British officers were often the subject of criticism.
 He was awarded the Military Cross for his services during the Gallipoli Campaign, which saw him involved in the Battle of Hill 60.
 He was also mentioned in despatches.
 He became ill with dysentery and was evacuated from Gallipoli in September 1915.

 After recovering his health, Twisleton was posted to the New Zealand Pioneer Battalion, which was a mainly Māori unit but with a company drawn from the Otago Mounted Rifles.
 Promoted to captain, Twisleton served with the battalion on the Western Front from March 1916 to August 1917.
 His wife and daughters had moved to England and he was able to regularly see them when on leave.
 In October 1917 he was transferred to the Auckland Mounted Rifles Regiment, which was serving in the Palestine Theatre of Operations and shortly afterwards was promoted to major and given command of a squadron of horsemen.
 On 14 November 1917, he was involved in the Battle of Ayun Kara and was severely wounded.
 He died of his wounds the next day.
 He is buried at Ramleh War Cemetery, in Israel.

 After Twisleton's death, the Legion of Frontiersmen recognised his services with the Pioneer Axe, its highest award.
 His widow was made an honorary lieutenant of the Legion.